Why People Eat Pork On New Year’s Day: The Story Behind the Tradition

 The most frequently mentioned explanation for the tradition of eating pork on the New Year comes from the Pennsylvania Dutch.
 According to lore, the forward movement of pigs when they root around for food on the ground signifies a “moving forward” trajectory in life, and thus pork is a favorable meat to enjoy to start the year off on the right track.

-Sauerkraut is also known to be a lucky food to consume on the New Year, and is often served alongside the main pork entree.
+Sauerkraut is also known to be a lucky food to consume on the New Year, and is often served alongside the main pork entree such a Polish sausage.
 Since cabbage is green, over time it came to be associated with prosperity.
 The Pennsylvania Dutch method of fermenting the cabbage to turn it into sauerkraut made this side dish particularly popular with pork.

 Autumn in Old Eastern Europe